Alfresco/docs-alfresco/search-services/1.4/config/index.md

 ## Solr configuration files

-When you install Search and Insight Engine, several Solr configuration files are made available to you.
+When you install Search Services, several Solr configuration files are made available to you.
 This section lists the Solr configuration files, their location in the directory structure, and their description.

-> **Note:** Some of these files are only available once Search and Insight Engine has been started for the first time.
+> **Note:** Some of these files are only available once Search Services has been started for the first time.

 |Configuration File|Location|Description|
 |------------------|--------|-----------|